BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj3-Behavioral-Cloning/writeup.md

 I started with a simple model containing a single convolution layer (see `get_model_single_layer()` in model.py line 139), and gradually introduced more complexity.
 In the next step, I introduced just one extra image-cropping layer at the beginning (see `get_model_single_layer_cropped()` in model.py line 118).
 Next, I tried the LeNet architecture I had used in the previous project (`see get_model_lenet()` in mode.py line 84).

 With every step, the model performed better than before.
-I finally converged onto the NVidia model (see `get_model_nvidia_arch()` in model.py line 24), with which I got good model fit as well as good performance in the autonomous mode on the simulator tracks.
+I finally converged onto the NVidia model (https://arxiv.org/pdf/1604.07316v1.pdf and see `get_model_nvidia_arch()` in model.py line 24), with which I got good model fit as well as good performance in the autonomous mode on the simulator tracks.

-This model consists of CNNs with 5x5 and 3x3 filter sizes and depths between 24 and 64.
-The model includes RELU layers to introduce nonlinearity (code line 46), and the data is normalized in the model using a Keras lambda layer (code line 42).

-#### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting.
-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 160).

-#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 190).

-#### 4. Final Model Architecture
+#### 2. Final Model Architecture

 The final model architecture (see `get_model_nvidia_arch()` in model.py lines 24) consisted of a convolution neural network with the following layers and layer sizes.
 It was based on the NVidia architecture presented in the paper https://arxiv.org/pdf/1604.07316v1.pdf.

+It includes RELU layers to introduce nonlinearity (code line 46), and the data is normalized in the model using a Keras lambda layer (code line 42). it contains dropout layers in order to reduce overfitting.

 | Layer         		|     Description	        					| I/P dims. | O/P dims |
 |:---------------------:|:----------------------------:|:---------:|:--------:|